zachtayl/nw-gyp/README.md

 __Note:__ To create a _Debug_ build of the bindings file, pass the `--debug` (or `-d`) switch when running either the `configure`, `build` or `rebuild` command.

+__Note:__ nw.js is packed with Node.js version 0.11.13 and a different version of V8 (3.28.71.2) than the one Node.js 0.11.13 has (3.24.35.22), it might lead to some inconsistent behaviour when building your native modules (see [rvagg/nan#285][nanrepo]).

 The "binding.gyp" file